Martin91/gofixtures/README.md

 # gofixtures
-Ruby on Rails' style test fixtures for Golang
+Ruby on Rails' style test fixtures for Golang, use database transation to keep database clean state

 ## Getting started